raleel/cfi-srd-pt/0009_Magic.md

 </details>

 #### Sphere
 Arcane spells do not have this trait.
-Divine spells are classified according to Sphere, of which there are 16: All, Animal, Astral, Charm, Combat, Creation, Divination, Elemental, Guardian, Healing, Necromantic, Plant, Protection, Summoning, Sun, and Weather.
+Divine spells are classified according to Sphere, of which there are 16: All, Animal, Astral, Charm, Combat, Creation, Divination, Elemental, Guardian, Cura, Necromantic, Plant, Protection, Summoning, Sun, and Weather.
 Where more than one Sphere is noted, the character Class must have access to each.
 Some spells note a separate Sphere in parentheses; this details the spell's Sphere when reversed.
-Deities have several Spheres of Influence which is a determining part of their nature.
+Deities have several Spheres of Influência which is a determining part of their nature.

 #### Cost (X)
 This is the cost in Magic Points to cast a spell.
-For example, a spell with a cost noted as "1", costs a single Magic Point to cast and cannot be increased in Intensity, while "3 +1/additional Intensity" would cost 5 Magic Points to cast at 3 Intensity (3 for the first level, and 1 for each additional).
+For example, a spell with a cost noted as "1", costs a Cantole Magic Point to cast and cannot be increased in Intensity, while "3 +1/additional Intensity" would cost 5 Magic Points to cast at 3 Intensity (3 for the first level, and 1 for each additional).
 Some spells which alter reality in a significant way have an additional cost in Experience Rolls, for example (+1 EXP).

 #### Area (X)
 The spell affects all targets within a defined area.
 This could be either a set amount, such as 20,' or as a variable such as 10'/Intensity.
 For example, a spell with an Area trait expressed as 10' Radius/Intensity, cast at Intensity 4 would have a radius of 40.'
 An Area spell with a Range of 0 has the effects centered upon the caster or whatever they touch.